Jane Eyre by Charlotte Bronte - Book review, Summary, Characters, Analysis & Quotations

 Chapter Thirteen: Adele is not easy to teach, inattentive, making excuses everywhere to find Mr. Robert.
 Mr. Robert communicated with Jane Eyre face to face learned about Jane Eyre's past and made comments on Jane Eyre's paintings.

-Chapter Fourteen: She finds out that her master is a melancholy, moody man with mixed attitudes towards her.
+Chapter Fourteen: She finds out that her master is a melancholy, moody man with mixed attitudes toward her.
 The whole house was gloomy and empty.

 Chapter 15: At night, Jane Eyre was awakened by a strange laugh, and found that Rochester's door was open and the bed was on fire.
 She woke Rochester and put out the fire.
 Rochester told Jane Eyre that Grace Poole, a woman who lived on the third floor, was insane, gave out creepy laughter, and asked her to keep it a secret.